Shenna Bellows: Political career

-She launched her candidacy for the United States Senate in 2014 on October 23, 2013.
+Bellows launched her candidacy for the United States Senate in 2014 on October 23, 2013.
 In November, she was defeated.

-Bellows announced on March 4, 2016 that she would run for the Maine Senate in District 14, including her hometown of Manchester and ten other towns in the Augusta area.
+Bellows announced on March 4, 2016, that she would run for the Maine Senate in district 14, including her hometown of Manchester and ten other towns in the Augusta area.
 She ran as a publicly financed candidate.
-She won election to the Maine Senate on November 8, 2016, and took office on December 7, 2016.
-Bellows won reelection to the Maine Senate in 2018 defeating Republican Matt Stone with 57.9% of the vote.
+Bellows won election to the Maine Senate on November 8, 2016, and took office on December 7, 2016.
+She won reelection to the Maine Senate in 2018, defeating Republican Matt Stone with 57.9% of the vote.
 She was reelected again in 2020, winning 56% of the vote over Republican Mark Walker.
-She resigned from the Senate on December 2, 2020.
+Bellows resigned from the Senate on December 2, 2020.
 A special election was scheduled for March 2021.

-In December 2020, Bellows was elected the secretary of state of Maine.
+In December 2020, Bellows was elected Secretary of State of Maine.
 She is the first female to hold the position.
-In Maine, the secretary of state is elected biannually in December by a joint session of the Maine Legislature for a term that began in January.
+In Maine, the secretary of state is elected biannually in December by a joint session of the Maine Legislature for a term that begins in January.

+Bellows announced she her candidacy for Governor of Maine in 2026.

+Disqualification of Donald Trump from Maine primary ballot

+In December 2023, five Maine voters filed challenges to former president Donald Trump's petition to appear on the 2024 Republican presidential preference primary ballot in Maine.
+On December 15, 2023, Bellows held a public evidentiary hearing to consider the validity of those challenges.
+On December 28, 2023, she ruled that Trump would be barred from the Maine primary ballot due to his conduct during the January 6 United States Capitol attack, pending appeal.

+After ruling Trump ineligible, Bellows was doxxed, with her home address, phone number, and other personal data information published online.
+Bellows was also swatted on December 29, 2023.
+The incident was part of the series of violent threats against politicians, activists, and government buildings.
+On January 3, 2024, bomb threats were further made against the Maine State Capitol, which led it to be evacuated, in what has been described as a likely continuation of the threats.

+On January 2, 2024, Trump appealed Bellows' December 28 decision to the Maine Superior Court.
+The Superior Court ordered Bellows to reconsider her disqualification decision pending a ruling from the United States Supreme Court on Trump's ballot access.
+Bellows unsuccessfully appealed the Superior Court ruling to the Maine Supreme Court, where her request was dismissed.

+Bellows' disqualification of Trump, along with those of two other states, was overturned by the United States Supreme Court in a unanimous ruling in Trump v.
+Anderson on March 4, 2024.
+Bellows rescinded her disqualification of Trump from ballot access the same day.